German state fights Islamist extremism with YouTube satire | The China Post

 “For example, you have a YouTube account by Generation Islam and you would not be able to know that this is an Islamist site because they address everyday topics like racism.”

+The owner of the site or others might then reach out to some users in the comments section and try to radicalize them.

-However, the number of likes and views a videos gets is no indication that the people watching are becoming radicalized, she said.
+However, the number of likes and views that a video gets is no indication that the people watching are becoming radicalized, she said.

 Identity at the forefront